Previous slide

 Santa Monica has two hospitals: Saint John’s Health Center and Santa Monica-UCLA Medical Center.
 Its cemetery is Woodlawn Memorial.

-Santa Monica has several local newspapers including Santa Monica Daily Press, Santa Monica Mirror, Santa Monica Star, and Santa Monica Observer.
+Santa Monica has several local newspapers including Santa Monica Daily Press, Santa Monica Mirror, and Santa Monica Star.

 Source